 Although not fully implemented, the LTOS platform is implementing some simple mechanisms for filtering notifications of new registrations, so the NGI representatives can subscribe receive notifications about users coming from their NGI, and either approve the access to the EGI platform, or redirect the user to the services provided by their NGI.

 The future integration with eduGAIN will streamline the authorization process, since through an eduGAIN federation users can be easily associated to the research and education area, and the main information, for example the institution, can be validated directly by the Identity Provider.
-After a initial test/pilot period eduGAIN users could be automatically approved.
+After an initial test/pilot period eduGAIN users could be automatically approved.

-Once the user has been approved they can access EGI resources, as long as the approved status does not change.
+Once the user has been approved they can access EGI resources, as long as the approved status is valid.
 Currently the reasons for which a user can be suspended are:

-The user has used the maximum amount of resources allocated to LTOS users
+The user has used the maximum amount of resources allocated to given user

-Temporary suspension in order to understand if the allocation of more resources is enough or if the user would benefit by joining a VO.
+Temporary suspension in order to understand if the allocation of more resources is needed or if the user would benefit by joining a VO.
 EGI has different mechanisms to grant resources for use cases where larger capacity is involved.

 The user has been approved 12 or more months ago